 Where To Go?

 Now, this is perhaps the most important question and the answer to it is completely subjective.
 Most 10-day itineraries in Italy include the big 4; Rome, Milan, Florence, and Venice.
-However, some people want to see more of the south (Naples, Pompei, Bari, Reggio Calabria, etc.), explore the Dolomites, spend most of their time at the beaches on the Amalfi Coast, Sicily, or Sardinia.
+However, some people want to see more of the south (Naples, Pompei, Bari, Reggio Calabria, etc.), explore the Dolomites, spend most of their time at the beaches in Puglia, on the Amalfi Coast, Sicily, or Sardinia.
 When it comes to Italy, the options are endless.

 Our itinerary tries to cover as much as you can cover in 10 days in Italy.
 We’ll share the route of this itinerary in great detail but in the end, we’ll also provide a few alternative itineraries that you can take.
 Let’s start